• Free shipping on all orders

 Final Thoughts

-Often, cold ears aren’t a cause for concern.
+Often, cold ears are not a cause for concern.
 It could simply be your cat regulating its core temperature in response to the conditions around them.
 However, you should look for other signs of illness or injury, particularly if you notice any changes in your cat’s behavior or a loss of appetite.
 Of course, keeping your pet indoors during cold and wet winter months and extreme weather is the best prevention for external causes, like frostbite or hypothermia.

-Featured Image Credit: effective stock photos, Shutterstock
+Featured Image Credit By: effective stock photos, Shutterstock

 Related Articles